-Top portable motorcycle locks
+Portable motorcycle locks

 Arguably, one of the times your bike is most vulnerable is when you are out and about.
 At home, you can take almost whatever measures are necessary to prevent someone from getting away with your ride.

-But if you are commuting, going into town for some shopping or an appointment, or when you are away on a big ride or a tour, then making sure your bike is secure will help you breathe and sleep easier.
+But if you are commuting, going into town for some shopping or an appointment, or when you are away on a big ride or a motorcycle camping tour, then making sure your bike is secure will help you breathe and sleep easier.

 Portability